effettot/easy-auto-delete/README.md

 - The needed files are: 1del.py and 2del.py
 - After you start the script it will wait for you to press Ctrl+Alt+Z and after that it will cancel the selected files/folder
 - Note that the keyboard module is not a built-in module, so you may need to install it first by running "pip install keyboard".

+## Autostart

+ Windows
+- Create a shortcut to the script.
+- Press the Windows key + R to open the Run dialog
+- Type shell:startup and press Enter.
+- Copy the shortcut you created in step 1 to the Startup folder.
+- Now, your script will run every time the computer starts.

+ MacOS or Linux
+- Open the terminal.
+- Type nano ~/.bash_profile to create or open the bash profile file.
+- Add the following line to the file: python /path/to/your/script.py &.
+- Save and close the file.
+- Now, your script will run every time you log in to your computer.

+Note:
+these are just basic examples, and you may need to modify the steps based on your specific setup.

 # Contribute